Benefits

 Acute ischemic stroke (2024 meta-analysis)

-(2024 meta-analysis) followed PRISMA guidelines with GRADE evidence quality assessment and RoB 2.0 risk-of-bias evaluation.
-Lumbrokinase improved neurological function and reduced laboratory markers of thrombosis in acute ischemic stroke alongside supportive care.
-Important framing: this is adjunctive evidence, not a replacement for alteplase or other established stroke therapy.
-The included trials were predominantly Chinese with methodological limitations the meta-analysis itself acknowledges.
+A meta-analysis found that lumbrokinase improved neurological function and reduced laboratory markers of thrombosis in acute ischemic stroke alongside supportive care.
+Important framing: this is adjunctive evidence, not a replacement for alteplase or other established stroke therapy, and the included trials were predominantly Chinese with acknowledged methodological limitations.

 Secondary ischemic stroke prevention

-Cao YJ et al. 2013 (Chin Med J 126:4060-4065) — multicenter randomized parallel-group controlled clinical trial for secondary ischemic stroke prevention via oral fibrinogen-depleting agent.
-Foundational Chinese multicenter evidence.
+Multicenter randomized parallel-group controlled trial evidence supports secondary ischemic stroke prevention via an oral fibrinogen-depleting agent.
 Should be discussed with a neurologist before use in any patient with prior stroke given the bleeding-risk profile of fibrinolytic agents.

 Cerebral infarct hemostasis modulation (Jin et al.)

-Jin et al. — 51 cerebral infarct subjects, lumbrokinase 3 × 400 mg/day for 28 days.
-KPTT prolonged, tPA activity and D-dimer increased, fibrinogen decreased significantly.
+In cerebral infarct subjects given lumbrokinase 3 x 400 mg/day for 28 days, KPTT was prolonged, tPA activity and D-dimer increased, and fibrinogen decreased significantly.
 Mechanistic confirmation that oral lumbrokinase produces measurable changes in hemostasis parameters.

 Diabetic foot ulcer healing (Rey et al.)

-Rey et al. — 28 diabetic foot ulcer subjects, lumbrokinase 3 × 500 mg/day for 7 days.
-Fibrinolytic activity improvements observed.
+In diabetic foot ulcer subjects given lumbrokinase 3 x 500 mg/day for 7 days, fibrinolytic activity improvements were observed.
 Small emerging application; sample size and duration limit conclusions.

 DLBS1033 hemostasis healthy volunteers

-DLBS1033 is the Indonesian commercial form. — healthy-volunteer hemostasis trial reported fibrinogenolytic activities on fibrinogen α/β/γ chains, decreased platelet aggregation, and prolonged clotting time.
+DLBS1033, the Indonesian commercial form, showed in a healthy-volunteer hemostasis trial fibrinogenolytic activities on fibrinogen α/β/γ chains, decreased platelet aggregation, and prolonged clotting time.
 Adds non-Chinese geographic generalizability to the lumbrokinase evidence base.

 DLBS1033 acute ischemic stroke RCT

-— DLBS1033 add-on therapy in acute ischemic stroke at Bethesda Hospital Yogyakarta, Indonesia.
+DLBS1033 add-on therapy was studied in acute ischemic stroke in Indonesia.
 Indonesian/Western evidence supplementing the predominantly Chinese trial base.

 Preclinical cardioprotection

-Wang 2018 (Front Pharmacol 9:636) — Sirt1 activation and post-ischemic cardioprotection in animal models.
-Wang 2016 (J Mol Cell Cardiol 99:113-122) — TLR4 signaling inhibition with cardioprotective effects.
-Preclinical mechanistic findings; not yet translated to clinical cardiovascular endpoints.
+Preclinical models show Sirt1 activation with post-ischemic cardioprotection and TLR4 signaling inhibition with cardioprotective effects.
+Preclinical mechanistic findings, not yet translated to clinical cardiovascular endpoints.

 Mechanism of action